JonathanWilbur/asn1-d/documentation/security.md

 Again, I don't believe this applies to this library, because this library performs no recursion.
 Developers who use this library will perform recursion.
 However, I will include a note to developers.

-- [ ] Leave note to developers about avoiding recursion problems.

 ### CVE-2016-4418